louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 Notes:

-(I) The radiological sign of symphyseal instability is represented by an asymmetry of pubic rami >2 mm visible in the Flamingo X-ray view.
+(I) The radiological sign of symphyseal instability is represented by an asymmetry of pubic rami > 2 mm visible in the Flamingo X-ray view.
 Neurological causes (I) Nerve entrapment syndrome (II)

 Notes:
-The category ‘neurological causes’ should be divided into two further subcategories.
+The category 'neurological causes' should be divided into two further subcategories.
 In the first category there is nerve injury due to overloading or overstretching (Neurological causes Category A).
 In the second category there is nerve injury due to an acute compression mechanism, or tear of the nerve (Neurological causes Category B).
 Specifically concerning: lateral femoral cutaneous nerve; genitofemoral nerve (genital branch); ilioinguinal nerve; iliohypogastric nerve; femoral nerve; obturator nerve and pudendal nerve.
 7. Developmental causes Apophysitis (I) Growth plate at pubic level (II)

 Notes:
 Specifically concerning the pubic ramus and less frequently the AIIS and ASIS.
 Below 20 years of age it is common to observe anteromedial foci of endochondral ossification centres.
 These findings become particularly evident in MR arthrography.
 8. Genitourinary disease-related causes (inflammatory and non-inflammatory) Prostatitis Epididymitis Corditis Orchitis Varicocele Hydrocele Urethritis Other infections of the urinary tract Cystitis Ovarian cysts Endometriosis Ectopic pregnancy Round ligament entrapment Testicular/ovarian torsion Ureteral lithiasis 9.
 Neoplastic causes Testicular carcinoma Osteoid osteoma Other carcinomas 10.
 Infectious causes Osteomyelitis Septic arthritis 11.
 Systemic causes Inguinal lymphadenopathy Rheumatic diseases

 ---